 Vacuum blowers are the lowest cfm used for abrasive blasting cabinets.
 They are used to meet the minimum requirements for negative cabinet pressure to prevent abrasive escape during the process, but unless you have lots of air changes per minute, visibility will be poor when cleaning dirty parts.
 The separator reclaimer is used so a larger blower can be installed creating better cabinet visibility and more cabinet air changes per minute without any abrasive loss.
 (For reference, most Media Blast units operate at one air change every 1-2 seconds based on the cabinet size.)
 This is not possible with any vacuum blower – even with the smallest of cabinets.

 While this is a simplification, the separator acts as the net using an air centrifuge design.
-Nobody wants to use a blast machine full of used abrasive full of rust, paint and carbon and being able to remove those particles with a separator is a good thing is very helpful.
+Nobody wants to use a blast machine full of used abrasive contaminated with rust, paint and carbon so being able to remove those particles with a separator is very helpful.

 If the descriptive information on a machine includes phrases like “Includes Abrasive Recycle” it’s helpful to know that technically gravity acting on spent abrasive and pulling it down can be classified as “recycling”.
 Another thing to be wary of is “Abrasive Baffle Plate” which is the term used to describe a simple piece of steel over the cabinet exhaust hole.

 Remember to ask your sales rep why a machine doesn’t come with a separator reclaimer included, and if they tell you that you don’t need it, ask them what size the exhaust blower is in cfm, cubic feet of air removed from the cabinet for visibility.
 If it’s 100 cfm they are most likely using a vacuum blower motor assembly to reduce the cost of the blower.
 As we touched on earlier, vacuum blowers are used to meet the minimum requirements for negative cabinet pressure to prevent abrasive escape during the process and typically